 In 2021 Swinburne outlined its highly ambitious moon shot that every Swinburne graduate gets a job.

-It’s a stretch target, but last year we saw our Bachelor of Accounting and Business Information Technology (Professional) (BABIT) crack the code with 100 per cent of students securing a job (many with multiple offers) before they graduated.
-Meanwhile, the closely related Bachelor of Business Information Technology (Professional) course (BBIT) saw 86 per cent of students employed, where the remaining 14 per cent chose to continue onto further study at Swinburne.
-This follows an impressive track record from both courses.
+It’s a stretch target, but last year we saw our Bachelor of Accounting and Business Information Technology (Professional) (BABIT) crack the code with 100 per cent of students being offered a job (many with multiple offers) before they graduated.
+Meanwhile, the closely related Bachelor of Business Information Technology (Professional) course (BBIT) saw 86 per cent of students offered employment before graduating.
+This continues an impressive track record from both courses.